Changissnz/goals/README.md

 artificial intelligence.
 And
 these activities of "hacking"
 systems are better classified
-as human rather than mechanical,
+as human rather than machine,
 unless the system was designed
 so poorly that it is bound to
 "hack" itself.